-Our judge will be looking for the following elements in your submission: a clear point of view; a tone appropriate to the genre and story; an introduction to your protagonist; a sense of what the story will be about for your protagonist; a gripping opening scene; a vivid setting or settings; and a chapter ending that urges readers on to the second chapter.
+Our judge will be looking for the following elements in your submission: a clear point of view; a tone appropriate to the genre and story; an introduction to character(s); a sense of what the story will be about; a gripping opening scene; a vivid setting or settings; and a chapter ending that urges readers on to the second chapter.

 Our judging process adheres to the Code of Ethics as shown below.

 The decisions of the judge are final and no correspondence will be entered into regarding the judging process.
 If you'd like to take a more detailed look into the judging process, you can find that here.

 All entrants will be contacted when the prize is announced.